AdobeDocs/events.en/help/experience-league-live/overview.md

     </a>
     <div>
       <a href="episodes/exl-live-episode-07-16-26.md">
-        <strong>AEM Content Fragments in Adobe Journey Optimizer: What's New and How to Use It</strong>
+        <strong>"AEM Content Fragments in Adobe Journey Optimizer: What's New and How to Use It"</strong>
       </a>
       <br/><em>with Sandra Hausmann, Jyothitha Chandran, Tyson Wai, and Chris Ivory</em>
       <br/><em>July 16, 2026</em>